 The objective of the scavenger hunt is to make observations of animals, plants and objects and simply have lots of fun outside.
 There is nothing like outdoor learning and your brave explorers might even discover new species!

 Another brilliant idea is to organise a colour scavenger hunt.
 Choose a few colours you want the children to hunt for, draw little squares with coloured markers on a white paper bag and ask the children to put the treasures they find in the bag.
-You can also use our printable spotting sheets if you don’t have time to create your own.

 Need more ideas?

 - Why not try a picnic scavenger hunt?
 Simply go for a family picnic and prepare a list of things to spot for your young adventurers.
 It can be a plant, an animal or even a hidden snack.

 - Foraging for food is a yummy way to have fun outdoors.
 Look out for berries, plants or herbs and enjoy a healthy snack at home.

 - Bird watching - you will be surprised how many different bird species can be seen out in the wild.
 They hide in the trees and bushes and are waiting to be discovered.
 Prepare your own birds spotter sheet (or use this one) and ask the children to spot as many different types of birds as possible.
 You might even spot a mysterious creature you have never seen before.